Germany: AstraZeneca vaccine priority groups 'should be abolished'

 Published

-German state ministers have demanded that the AstraZeneca vaccine be used on all adults, or it will go to waste.
+German state ministers have demanded that the AstraZeneca shot be used on all adults, or it will go to waste.
 A leading immunologist agrees.Full Article

 Published

-German state ministers have demanded that the AstraZeneca vaccine be used on all adults, or it will go to waste.
+German state ministers have demanded that the AstraZeneca shot be used on all adults, or it will go to waste.
 A leading immunologist agrees.Full Article

-Boris Johnson has said he is not concerned by Germany ruling that theAstraZeneca vaccine should only be recommended for under 65s,..
+A unique opportunity for European governments to reaffirm and strengthen their commitment to transparency